Introduction

 Thus, UUIDs have introduced a fundamental and completely unwanted paradigm shift in programming: we have gone from systematic absolute determinism (never leaving anything to chance) to systematic non-absolute determinism (regularly leaving something to, a however minuscule, chance.)

 You see, that's what the almost-absolute is: non-absolute.
 I am not sure all these people who are so happily using UUIDs realize this.
-I find it sacrilegious, like picking buffer a size which is not a power of two.
+I find it sacrilegious, like picking a buffer size which is not a power of two.

 The technological compromise

 The thing with GUIDs is that we don't want them to be huge, because then they would be wasteful, so someone had to come up with a number of bits that is small enough to not be too wasteful and yet large enough to give a reasonable guarantee against collisions.
+And so, 128 bits it is.

 Epilogue